Algorithms Computer Vision Deep Learning Machine-LearningSee in schedule: Thu, Jul 29, 08:30-09:00 CEST (30 min)

 Type: Talk (30 mins); Python level: Intermediate; Domain level: Intermediate

-Thomas Chen is a research scientist whose primary interests lie in machine learning and computer vision.
-He serves on the U.S. Technology Policy Committee of the Association for Computing Machinery.
+Thomas Chen is an early-career research scientist whose primary interests lie in machine learning and computer vision.
+He serves on the U.S. Technology Policy Committee of the Association for Computing Machinery and is a member of the Research Data Alliance.
 As much of his work lies at the nexus of artificial intelligence and earth science, he is also an active early-career scientist member of the European Geosciences Union and the American Geophysical Union.
 Previously, Thomas has presented work at a number of conferences, workshops, and meetings, from NeurIPS workshops, to AAAI, Applied Machine Learning Days, the Open Data Science Conference, Machine Learning Week Europe, the UK Antarctic Science Conference, and much more.